boygaggoo/AQuery/README.md

 ## Getting Started

 All you have to do to get sarted with AQuery is to download [the jar file](https://github.com/mzaart/AQuery/raw/master/AQuery.jar) and place it in the app/libs folder.
-Then you can import it as follows:
+Then right click on the Jar file and click "Add As Library".
+You can import it as follows:

 ```java